EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 Peripherals are connected to the processor via a Bus.
 Some buses have supported device enumeration (discovery).
 The Bus drivers detect new devices automatically.

 ## 3. Hardware interaction

+Assume that the kernel identifed its devices, now, how can the kernel communicate with them?

 ### 3.1.
 Memory-mapped I/O